LEXICON

 and context of any or all elements of the sphere of sensory perception.
 The response of the sensory apparatus is direct, instantaneous and automatic, like one may jump at the sound

-of an unexpected loud noise, or it is affected by association
+of an unexpected loud noise, or it is affected by Association

 which enables the individual to distinguish between the multitudes of sensory stimulations.
-Associations are the instantaneous memory of past experience and thinking, which